 Tulamben

-This volcano dominates the surrounding area and has a big influence on the climate so that the
+This volcano dominates the surrounding area and has a big influence on the climate so that the west of Bali is lush and green and the

-The area is littered with stones caused by the explotion of Mount Agung.
+The name Tulamben was taken from the word Batulambih which means many stones.
+The area is littered with stones caused by the explosion of Mount Agung.
 In time, this word changed into Batulamben and eventually pronounced as Tulamben.

 Most dive sites in this area are accessible directly from the coast which is covered with volcanic rocks and cobbles.
 The seafloor changes at a depth of around 6 metres from rock to sand.

-(Ocean Sunfish), White and Black tip reef Sharks.
+(Ocean Sunfish), White and Black-tip reef sharks.

 Non-divers will have a pleasant time snorkeling in this area.
 Conditions are good with normally no or mild north-west flowing currents